-Well, WD Blue PC hard drives have a noise level of 21-29 dBA when idle and 24-30 dBA on average when seeking.
+Well, WD Blue desktop hard drives (3.5″) have a noise level of 21-29 dBA when idle and 24-30 dBA on average when seeking.
 WD Blue mobile hard drives feature noise levels of 17-24 dBA when idle and 21-25 dBA on average when seeking.

 WD Black PC hard drives have noise levels of 29 dBA when idle and 30-36 dBA when seeking.
 WD Black mobile hard drives generate 23-24 dBA when idle and 25-35 dBA on average when seeking.

-From this, the WD Blue series is more noise efficient.
+The WD Blue series is less noisy.
 This comes at the cost of having a lower overall performance when compared to the WD Black series.

 As electro-mechanical equipment, a hard drive will sometimes run into hardware and firmware problems long before it reaches the projected end of useful life.

-A warranty is geared to cover this cost as part of after sales customer service.
+A warranty is geared to cover this cost as part of the after-sales customer service.
 WD provides a limited warranty for both its WD Blue and WD Black series.

 It’s a limited warranty because not just any problem with the hard drive will be covered and not under all circumstances.

 The WD Blue series is covered by a 2-year warranty, while the WD Black is under a 5-year warranty.
 So if you are comparing the two series on the basis of warranty alone, the WD Black series would clearly have the edge.

 Note that for the warranty to be executed, the product must have been purchased from an authorized reseller or authorized distributor.
 It must be returned to an authorized warranty region return center.